 - It automates a lot and makes it easy to work quickly and get your work done.

 - It crashes sometimes or works slowly.

-Looker specialises in data discovery and adds value by giving teams new perspectives.
+Looker specializes in data discovery and adds value by giving teams new perspectives.
 It can simply combine with other tools you use because it is a component of the Google Cloud Platform.
 Additionally, Looker has a strong API that enables you to create unique apps on top of the data it offers.
 Additionally, you can maintain a multi-cloud data environment and prevent database lock-in thanks to its support for several SQL dialects.